-Dr. Fridman- Physics/Engineering SBIR Grant Writer and Consultant
+Dr. Fridman- Physics/Engineering Academic and SBIR Grant Writer and Consultant

 Dr. Fridman is a physics and commercialization expert with 7 years of experience at a multidisciplinary R&D firm supported largely by SBIR/STTR grants.
 He has authored Phase I & II SBIR proposals to DoD, NSF and NIH, and was lead author of successful proposals that received over $2M in funding.
 He has a record of innovation (2 granted patents, 2 pending) and scientific publications across an array of disciplines including electromagnetic sensing, quantum materials, human performance/human factors and education technology.
 He has an acute knowledge of the R&D lifecycle, and an ability to craft clear and coherent messaging to technical and non-technical customers.

 He has worked as Research Scientist on numerous projects, served as Principal Investigator on DoD Phase I and NSF Phase I & II SBIR grants, and participated in the NSF I-Corps commercialization boot camp.
 He has worked with and led diverse scientific and engineering teams from project conception to execution and into commercialization.
 He has also worked as a consultant to advise firms on intellectual property strategy, strategic partnerships, business development and research planning.
 Dr. Fridman holds a BS in Physics from the University of Maryland at College Park, and a PhD in Physics from the University of Toronto.

 Dr. Fridman specializes in the following aspects of R&D grant applications:

 - Performing an initial analysis of the funding opportunity and technical feasibility; conducting background research to identify technical and market fit